Institution’s Understanding of Its Responsibility to Provide Equal Access

 Amendments to the Americans with Disabilities Act (ADA) signed into law on Sept.
 25, 2008, clarify and reiterate who is covered by the law’s civil rights protections.
 The “ADA Amendments Act of 2008” revises the definition of “disability” to more broadly encompass impairments that substantially limit a major life activity.
 The amended language also states that mitigating measures, including assistive devices, auxiliary aids, accommodations, medical therapies and supplies (other than eyeglasses and contact lenses) have no bearing in determining whether a disability qualifies under the law.
 Changes also clarify coverage of impairments that are episodic or in remission that substantially limit a major life activity when active, such as epilepsy or post traumatic stress disorder.
 The amendments took effect Jan.
 1, 2009.

 It is in the spirit of these federal mandates; the SUNY-wide policy, “We don’t discriminate on the basis of disability;” and of the college’s commitment to uphold them, that Alfred State welcomes students with disabilities into our campus community.
 The college is dedicated to providing an equal educational opportunity for all qualified students.

-The college has further demonstrated its commitment to students with disabilities by designating an Office of Student Disability Services in The Learning Center where students can access services and accommodations.
+The college has further demonstrated its commitment to students with disabilities by designating an Office of Student Disability Services in the Student Success Center where students can access services and accommodations.